Introduction and background

 - involves patients and the public at every step

 The NIHR supports research from bench to bedside for the benefit of patients and the economy.
 It works with patients and the public to shape the research agenda, finding new ways of preventing, identifying and treating ill health, evaluating the effectiveness and impact of new healthcare treatments, and ensures that the best possible evidence is available to inform decisions about health and social care.
-Funding comes from the Department of Health Science, Research and Evidence Directorate and its activities are managed through coordinating centres, which include NIHR TCC.
+Funding comes from the Department of Health and Social Care Science, Research, and Evidence Directorate and its activities are managed through coordinating centres, which include NIHR Academy.

 The NIHR has worked with other funders including Wellcome, MRC, and Cancer Research UK, to create new guidance for UK institutions and clinical trainees in receipt of nationally competitive funding for clinical academic research training.
 A set of principles and obligations have been developed to support trainees progressing through the IAT pathway.